techtanzeel/collado-io/src/markdown/blog/stumbling-on-happiness/index.md

 Surrogation is a cheap and effective way to predict one's future emotions, but because we don't realize just how similar we all are, we reject this reliable method and rely instead on our imaginations, as flawed and fallible as they may be.

-📍 Bernoulli’s calculation for happiness
+📍 Bernoulli's calculation for happiness

 * Multiply the odds of getting what you want by the utility of getting what you want: `happiness = probability * pleasure`.
 * Each successive dollar provides a little less pleasure than the one before it.
 The determination of the value of an item must not be based on its price, but on the utility it yields.
-* The problem is that it’s nearly impossible to predict the utility we will get from our choices because of the many biases we have.
+* The problem is that it's nearly impossible to predict the utility we will get from our choices because of the many biases we have.